-If you have time and budget to spare, the ideal is that you visit both sites because they are amazing but if not, do not worry, because to help you in the difficult task of choosing which place to visit, below we compare the Catacombs of St. Callixtus and the Crypt of the Capuchin Brothers.
+If you have time and budget to spare, ideally you should visit both sites because they are amazing but if not, do not worry, because to help you in the difficult task of choosing which place to visit, below we compare the Catacombs of St. Callixtus and the Crypt of the Capuchin Brothers.

-1. What are the Catacombs of St. Callixtus and the Crypt of the Capuchin Friars in Rome like?
+What are the Catacombs of St. Callixtus and the Crypt of the Capuchins in Rome like?

 Although both spaces were intended to house the mortal remains of Christians in Rome, the origin of the Catacombs of St. Callixtus and the Crypt of the Capuchin Friars responds to different motivations.

 The catacombs of Rome are subway cemeteries that emerged in the first half of the second century A.D. where early Christians buried their dead when Roman law did not allow burial within the city.
 Unlike the pagan Roman rite, the Christians did not cremate the deceased but buried them.
-To solve the high cost of land and the problems of space that soon arose, they decided to excavate these huge cemeteries underground, as in the case of the Catacombs of St. Callixtus on the Appian Way.
+To solve the high cost of land and the space problems that soon arose, they decided to excavate these huge cemeteries underground.

 The Catacombs of St. Callixtus are famous for being the largest in Rome (they have 20 kilometers of tunnels spread over several floors) and for housing the crypt of the Popes (which once housed the tombs of several Popes from the second to the fourth centuries AD).